Inheritance of Communal positions

 Does a son in-law [or other relative] inherit his father in-laws [relatives] position?

-Some Poskim[11] rule a son in-law inherits his father in-laws position, if there are no sons available to inherit the position.
+Some Poskim[11] rule a son in-law inherits his father in-laws position if there are no sons available for the position.
 The same would apply to a grandson.[12]
 Others[13] however rule that the law of inheritance of communal matters only applies to the son and not to any other relative.

 A proof: The Chasam Sofer ibid brings a proof for this position from the fact we see Moshe wanted his son to take him over as leader and Hashem refused and instead had Yehoshua appointed.

-[6] Various Rabbinic positions have been inherited by the sons in Chabad communities despite the above ruling of Admur.
+[6] Various Rabbinic positions in Chabad communities have been inherited by the sons despite the above ruling of Admur.
 This occurred with the Rabbanus of Bnei Braq, of which Rav Moshe Landa inherited from his father; Rav Meir Ashkenazi of Kfar Chabad which inherited it from his father, and so on and so forth with various positions.
 To note that Rav Tzvi, the son of the Baal Shem Tov, took over his position after his passing, and so too the Mittler Rebbe took over his father’s position after his passing.
-See next footnote

 [8] Maharam Shick Yoreh Deah 228